StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 The _importance_ and _date_ fields serve mostly as metadata: the former ranks articles in the _/wiki_ base page, the latter just lets you know when you created an article first.

-If you want examples of how to use a wiki in general, I will direct you to my previous [article on my note-taking workflow and Digital Gardens](/reflections-digital-gardening), or my [wiki article on note-taking](wiki/archiving), but a very short summary would be: when you come up with an idea that you like, or read something that surprises you or you think you will want to use or review later, add it to your wiki.
+If you want examples of how to use a wiki in general, I will direct you to my previous [article on my note-taking workflow and Digital Gardens](/reflections-digital-gardening), or my [wiki article on note-taking](wiki/archiving), but a short summary would be: when you come up with an idea that you like, or read something that surprises you or you think you will want to use or review later, add it to your wiki.
 Ideally use your own words, but there is no shame in copying and pasting (though future-you will probably be happier if you link or cite your source).
 Finally, link the article to other articles in your wiki that you think will be relevant or related, so in future traversals you will see how it fits in the bigger picture (this step is optional and each person manages it in their own way).

 To read more about this, consider perusing all the resources I cite at the bottom of my previous links.
 There is a whole philosophy to planting notes in a digital garden, along with the idea of maintaining them so they are 'evergreen' (as opposed to a blog post which is often a temporary thing that loses relevance over time).